-For readjustment by the operator a calibration weight is supplied with the machine (ref. no. 6418 416 - kept on the rear of the weight tray).
+For user calibration a calibration weight is supplied with the machine (ref. no. 6418 416 - kept on the right at the back of the weight tray).

 Important:

 Readjustment must be carried out using the clamping adapter supplied with the machine.